 - Appears to be indifferent to the child or youth

 - Seems apathetic or depressed

 - Behaves irrationally or in a bizarre manner

 - Denies the existence of or blames the child for the child’s problems in school or at home

-- Sees the child as entirely bad, worthless, or burdensome
+- Sees the child or youth as entirely bad, worthless, or burdensome

-- Looks to the child primarily for care, attention, or satisfaction of emotional needs
+- Looks to the child or youth primarily for care, attention, or satisfaction of emotional needs